Landvik Municipality: General information

+Administrative centre

-The parish of Hommedal was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
-In 1865, the municipality was renamed Landvig.
-Originally, the municipal council met at the Torp farm in Reddal.
-Starting in the 1840s, the council met at the Landvik farm near the church.
-In 1876, the council began meeting at the Vikmarken school, just south of Roresanden.
-On 1 January 1883, the uninhabited Tolleholmen part of neighboring Birkenes municipality was transferred to Landvik.
-In 1956, the municipal council began meeting at the Landvik herredshus in Roresanden.
+Originally, the municipal council met at the Torp farm in the village of Reddal.
+Starting in the 1840s, the council met at the Landvik farm near the Landvik Church.
+In 1876, the council began meeting at the Vikmarken school, just south of the village of Roresand.
+In 1956, the municipal council began meeting at the new Landvik herredshus in Roresand.

-During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1962, the uninhabited area of Salvestjønn in neighboring Øyestad municipality and most of the municipality of Eide (504 inhabitants) were merged into the municipality of Landvik.
-After the merger, Landvik had a total of 2,433 residents.

-Then on 1 January 1971, the neighboring municipalities of Landvik and Fjære were merged with the town of Grimstad to create a new, larger municipality of Grimstad.
-Prior to the merger, Landvik had a population of 2,781.

 Name

 The municipality (originally the parish) was first named after the old Hommedal farm (Humludalr) since the local priest lived on that farm.
 The first element was the old name for a local river, Humla.
 That is the genitive case of the word humli which is the name of the "humulus" plant.
 The last element is dalr which means "valley" or "dale".
 The municipality and parish used the name Hommedal from 1838 until 1865 when the municipal (but not the parish name) was changed to "Landvig".

 The new name came from the neighboring Landvig farm since the historic Landvik Church was located there.
 The first element is land which means "land" or "district".
 The last element comes from the word vík which means "bay" or "inlet".
 The farm is located on a bay on the northeast side of the lake Landvikvannet.
 In the early 20th century the spelling was adjusted to Landvik, to use a more Norwegianized spelling rather than the old Danish spelling.